-The circuit was constructed according to the schematic shown in Figure 3.
-An Arduino Mega was necessary because the Arduino Uno did not have enough digital pins to implement the proposed design.
-The Arduino Mega was purchased from the MakerSpace at the University of Wisconsin-Madison.
-An Arduino Mega screw terminal board was also purchased to strengthen the connections within the design and improve durability [1].
-The NEMA 17 [2] stepper motor and DRV8825 motor controllers [3] were purchased from the same vendor that sold the one used in the console rotation mechanism.
-One 100 μ F capacitor required to protect the DRV8225 from power surges was sourced from the BME storage closet.
-The limit switch was taken from materials supplied by JHT.
-Two sets of up/down arrow buttons [4] and two 2-digit seven LED [5] displays were purchased from online vendors.
+The circuit will be constructed according to the schematic shown in Figure 3.
+An Arduino Mega is necessary because the Arduino Uno does not have enough digital pins to implement the proposed design.
+The Arduino Mega will be purchased from the MakerSpace at the University of Wisconsin-Madison.
+An Arduino Mega screw terminal board will also be purchased to strengthen the connections within the design and improve durability [1].
+The NEMA 17 stepper motor will be purchased from the same vendor that sold the one used in the console rotation mechanism [2].
+The DRV8825 will be taken from the set of five purchased last semester for the console rotation mechanism.
+Two 100 μ F capacitors required to protect the DRV8225 from power surges will be sourced from the BME storage closet.
+The limit switch will be taken from materials supplied by JHT.
+Two sets of up/down arrow buttons [3] and 2 two digit seven LED [4] displays will be purchased from online vendors.
+The power supply and Arduino Mega will ultimately be shared between the console rotation mechanism and the adaptive resistance mechanism.
+Therefore, the final stage of the circuit design will be to integrate each individual circuit into a larger, single circuit design.

 Figure 3.
 Resistance Dial Circuit Schematic.
-The resistance dial circuit consists of an Arduino Mega, DRV8825, NEMA17 stepper motor, +12V power supply, 100 μ F capacitors, two 2 digit 7 segment displays, four press buttons, and NO limit switch.
+The resistance dial circuit consists of an Arduino Mega, DRV8825, NEMA17 stepper motor, +12V power supply, two 100 μ F capacitors, two 2 digit 7 segment displays, four press buttons, and one NO limit switch.
 The colored lines represent the wire connections present between each physical component.
 The Arduino Mega is not explicitly shown to improve the readability of the schematic.